Backhoe VS Mini Excavator: Choosing What To Rent

 When it comes to these two pieces of machinery, it can be difficult to know how they compare to each other or when one is better than the other.
-Hopefully, this article will help you make a choice about when to use a backhoe vs a mini ex.
+Hopefully, this article will help you choose when to use a backhoe vs a mini ex.

 What is the difference between a backhoe and a mini excavator?